TerenceLiu98/terenceliu98.github.io.source/content/post/my-homelab-2.md

 ### Authentication

-I use Authentik and Keycloak for the Authentication.
-The Authentik is for my self-hosted service, and the KeyCloak is for the other serive that I need to provide to other users.
+There are many authentication software that support Oauth, for instance, [Authentik](https://goauthentik.io/), [Okta](https://www.okta.com/), [auth0](https://auth0.com/), [Ory Hydra](https://github.com/ory/hydra), [KeyCloak](https://www.keycloak.org/), an there are some authentication cloud services, like [authing.com](https://authing.cn).
+By comparsion, I choose Authentik and KeyCloak, authentik has a good-looking interface, and KeyCloak is a widely used software, which mean there are more example and solution on the interest.
+The authentik is used for my self-hosted services, and the KeyCloak is for the other serive that I need to provide to other users.
 Similarly, I use `docker-compose.yml` to set up these services:

 ```yaml
 # Authentik